Ovid/template-tiny-strict/README.md

 # DESCRIPTION

 **Template::Tiny::Strict** is a drop-in replacement for [Template::Tiny](https://metacpan.org/pod/Template::Tiny).
 By default, the behavior is identical.
-However, we have two new _optional_ arguments you can pass to the constructor:
+However, we have new _optional_ arguments you can pass to the constructor:

 - `forbid_undef`